sajidkhan2067/LLMOnAWS/README.md

 Use the Lambda function URL obtained during deployment to test with a prompt.

 ## Prerequisites
-Ensure I have a working knowledge of programming, Docker, AWS, and Python.
+Working knowledge of programming, Docker, AWS, and Python.

 ## Notes
 - All files should be stored in a single project directory without subfolders.